 The reserve is recognized upon the entry into force of the contract and the accrual of the premium and is recorded as income from the premium during the contract period, in accordance with the insurance scheme of the contract.
 The carrying amount of the unearned premium on active policies for each reporting date is calculated based on the insurance period and the time remaining before the expiry of each insurance policy.
 The Company reviews inexhaustible risk based on the past operations of individual business directions to determine the overall change in expected requirements.
 The difference between the unearned premium reserve, the loss reserve and the expected insurance claims is recorded in the income statement.

 3.5 Liability adequacy test

-The adequacy of the liability is tested to determine whether the expected claims exceeds unearned premium (Less deferred acquisition cost).
+At each reporting date, a liability adequacy test is performed, to ensure whether expected claims exceed unearned premium (Less Deferred acquisition cost).